-- When possible, go over what you are going to say with the interpreter beforehand.
-Speak in simple thoughts and sentences and at a slower pace than you would normally speak. - Speak in short phrases as much as possible. - Avoid long words, slang, 'Christianese,' geographical references, and idioms that won't translate well. - Look at the audience, not at the interpreter. - Don't speak again until your interpreter has finished with the translation. - If your translator has difficulty translating a specific sentence or phrase, re-work the idea. - Avoid mentioning specifics like brands, large numbers, monetary amounts, etc. - Trust your interpreter to translate correctly.
+- When possible, go over what you are going to say with the interpreter beforehand. - Speak in simple thoughts and sentences and at a slower pace than you would normally speak. - Avoid long words, slang, Christianese, geographical references, and idioms that won't translate well. - Look at the audience, not the interpreter. - Don't speak again until your interpreter has finished with the translation. - If your translator has difficulty translating a specific sentence or phrase, rework the idea. - Avoid mentioning specifics like brands, large numbers, monetary amounts, etc. - Trust your interpreter to translate correctly.